roots/bud/sources/@roots/bud-imagemin/docs/02-setting-encoder-options.md

 }
 ```

-This allows the [bud.imagemin.encode](#setting-encoder-options) method to work with the new minimizer.
+This allows [bud.imagemin.encode](https://bud.js.org/extensions/bud-imagemin/encode) to work with the new minimizer.